Can You Switch Distributors Without Losing Streams?

 If linking fails (different ISRC or metadata mismatch), your track may be removed from playlists as the old version disappears.

-When Migration Fails
+What Happens When Migration Fails?

 If your streams don't transfer, you likely have a metadata mismatch.
 Compare your new delivery against the old one character-by-character.
 Common issues: